Goosang-Yu/genet/README.md

 ## Tutorial 4: Get Gene information from NCBI (GenET database module)
-It is a module for obtaining sequence/feature information of gen that we want to use as a target.
-By default, biopython uses Entrez module.
-Currently, it is possible to import only meta data for each feature, but in the future, we will bring the actual sequence and add preprocessing with the information necessary for genome editing automatically.
+The database module is used to retrieve sequence and feature information regarding the target gene of interest.
+This process is based on the Entrez module on biopython.
+Currently, obtaining only the meta data cooresponding to each feature is available, but in the future, we plan to implement sequence retreival followed by full preprocessing of neccesary information required for genome editing.

-You can refer to the example below.
+ex) Retrieve gene info from NCBI

 ```python
 from genet import database as db